HorstBaerbel/LightBook/README.md

+This repository contains two similar projects: LightBook and GIFBook:

 LightBook
 ========
 LightBook is a project that uses an ESP8266-201 module, a SD card and a WS2812 RGB LED strip (arranged as a 8*8 array) as a WiFi-enabled interactive canvas.
 The ESP8266 WiFi access point serves a minimalistic web page that can be used to "paint" on the LED display.
 The whole electronics are packaged in an old book to be put into a bookshelf.